TYPO3-Documentation/DocsTypo3Org-Homepage/Documentation/Home/GuidesAndTutorials.rst

                   Documentation.
 The same markup and rendering toolchain is used in all cases.

- - :Title:        `Render TYPO3 Documentation With Docker <https://github.com/t3docs/docker-render-documentation/blob/master/README.rst>`__
+ - :Title:        `Rendering Documentation With Docker <https://docs.typo3.org/m/typo3/docs-how-to-document/master/en-us/RenderingDocs/Quickstart.html>`__
    :Category:     Documentation
    :Description:  How to render the documentation locally with Docker.